BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/multiinstance/README.md

 1. Open another command window and run the **./getMessage.sh** command.
 You should get a list of the all the messages that has been previously sent before running the command and the ones that are being sent after.
    ![Receiving messages](img/6.png)

-1. To see how the pods work together in action, run the **oc get route | grep multi** command on your terminal to view the current pods, and then delete the running pod by running the command: **oc delete pod multisintacemq-ibm-mq-0**.
+1. To see how the pods work together in action, run the **oc get pod | grep multi** command on your terminal to view the current pods, and then delete the running pod by running the command: **oc delete pod multisintacemq-ibm-mq-0**.
 Once the active pod is deleted, the connection will then reconnect to the other pod for it to take over.
    ![Deleting a pod](img/7.png)

 1. You can clean up after this process by navigating to the *../deploy* directory and running the command **./cleanup.sh**.
 This will delete everything.